 For many new mothers, breast milk may take more than three days to come in.
 So when milk comes in slowly or late, it is medically called a delayed onset of milk or delayed lactation.

 But just because it is late, it doesn’t mean you will always have low milk supply or no milk supply at all.
 However, it is one of the primary reasons for low milk supply.

 Most of the time when milk comes in late, it worries the new mother.
 This stress may reduce the flow and speed of milk let down.
 And the cycle continues.

 With the help of a lactation expert and the inclusion of food that increases breast milk production in your diet, you can get back on track.

 Sometimes a baby might not be able to latch on to your breasts, and that could lead to low milk supply. | Image courtesy: Dreamstime

 If you have been topping your feed with formula, chances are you are slowing down your milk supply.
 Every time you give your baby a supplement, your breasts reduce milk production.

 In some cases, your baby might need supplements.
 This could happen if the baby has jaundice or if your milk comes in very late post-delivery.
 Or your milk supply has gone down and your baby has stopped gaining weight.

 In cases such as these, try hand expressing or pumping to increase your milk supply.

-Sometimes, even though your little one is one your breast, it may not mean that he is actually drinking.
-Babies often fall asleep at mummy’s breast with the nipple still in their mouth.
+Sometimes, even though your little one is on your breast, it may not mean that he is actually drinking.
+Babies often fall asleep at their mummy’s breast with the nipple still in their mouth.